Facebook

 by Kevin Sweeney

 Hybrid bearings extend performance and life, having more useful features than standard bearings.
 Hybrid bearings have steel rings typically made from AISI52100, 440C, or Cronodur.
 Hybrid bearings usually have a nonmetallic retainer such as polyamide and ceramic rolling elements.
-The combination of steel rings, polyamide retainers, and ceramic balls are free of maintenance, have reduced friction, and are lighter in weight than standard bearings.
+The combination of steel rings, polyamide retainers, and ceramic balls is free of maintenance, has reduced friction, and is lighter in weight than standard bearings.
 Hybrid bearings are available as ball bearings and cylindrical roller bearings.
 Many times, they can be customized for most applications, and as such are used in a wide range of applications.

 Inserting image...